-Dial-in
+Dial-In

-Academic computing provides high performance, 132-port dial-in access for students, faculty and staff through two Remote Access Servers.
-This system is able to handle modem speeds to 56 Kbs.
-Through these Remote Access Servers users are able to connect to various host computers and to the Internet
+Student Computing Services provides high performance, 192-port dial-in access for students, faculty and staff through two Remote Access Servers.
+This system is capable of handling modem speeds up to 56 Kbs.
+Through these Remote Access Servers users are able to connect to various host computers, the Internet, and the Library's Databases.